pykello/virtqio/content/en/notes/uiuc-cs450/lec05.md

 Then we need that $4 = 4 + u_{21}$, so $u_{21} = 0$.
 But at the
 same time $l_{32} u_{21} = 3$.

+**Permutation of rows** enables us to transform the matrix so that it has an LU factorization.

+So, what we are going to do in general is to compute a factorization of the form $PA = LU$, where $P$ is a permutation matrix.

+There are many ways to choose the permutation matrix $P$.
+The most common one is **partial pivoting**: at each step, we choose the largest absolute value in the column as the pivot.

+#### Gauss Elimination with Partial Pivoting

+51:00